TIPS FOR SELECTING A LENDER

 This is when a lender makes promises in order to make the sale, but then backs out on the promises after the sale.
-To avoid this, it’s critical to carefully read and understand the agreement before you sign.
-Question anything in the document that is not consistent with what you were told.
+To avoid this, carefully read and understand the agreement before you sign.
+Question anything in the document that doesn’t match what you were told.
 Don’t sign the agreement if anything in it is unclear or not as promised.

 - Equity stripping

 Let’s say you don’t have much monthly income, but you have built up equity in your home.
-If a lender encourages you to say you have more income than you really do on your application form to help get the loan approved, watch out!
-A predatory lender doesn’t care if you can’t keep up with the monthly payments, because as soon as you can’t, the lender will foreclose.
+A lender may encourage you to say you have more income than you really do on your application form to help get the loan approved.
+A predatory lender doesn’t care if you can’t keep up with the monthly payments.
+As soon as you can’t, the lender will foreclose.
 This means they can take your home, and you’ll lose the equity you have spent years building.

 - Loan flipping

-This is when a lender persuades a borrower to repeatedly refinance a loan, often within a short time frame, charging high points and fees each time.
+This is when a lender encourages a borrower to repeatedly refinance a loan.
+This often happens within a short time frame, while charging high points and fees.
 This is not in your best interest because it costs you money and postpones the loan principal from being reduced.

 - A high fee for bi-weekly payments

 Some lenders will offer you the option to pay your loan bi-weekly.
-Although this type of payment plan can reduce the finance charge and length of a loan, predatory lenders may charge you $1,000 for the “privilege” of paying biweekly.
+Although this can reduce the finance charge and length of a loan, predatory lenders may charge you $1,000 for the “privilege” of paying biweekly.
 In reality, such accounts can often be set up for free or a few hundred dollars at most.

 - Required deed signing